iklyubanov/java-personal-workbench/java-modern-concurrency/overview.md

    Java provides the ThreadGroup class to work with a groups of threads.
 A ThreadGroup object can be formed by thread objects and another ThreadGroup object, generating a tree structure of threads.

+   ThreadGroup have uncaughtException method which might be overriden for specific handling of uncaught exceptions in inner threads of the thread group

+   ### Creating threads through a factory (Recipe 10)

+   The factory pattern is one of the most used design patterns in the object-oriented programming world.
+It is a creational pattern, and its objective is to develop an object whose mission should be this: creating other objects of one or several classes.
+With this, if you want to create an object of one of these classes, you could just use the factory instead of using a new operator.
+   With this factory, we centralize the creation of objects with some advantages:
+   * It's easy to change the class of the objects created or the way you'd create them.
+   * It's easy to limit the creation of objects for limited resources; for example, we can
+   * only have n objects of a given type.
+   * It's easy to generate statistical data about the creation of objects.
+   Java provides an interface, the ThreadFactory interface, to implement a thread object factory.
+Some advanced utilities of the Java concurrency API use thread factories to create threads.